0xnogo/encode-solidity-expert/homework/lesson5/homework.md

 ```
 1.
 ```
-CODECOPY is overritting the free memory pointer (pushed into the 0th space of the memory).
+CODECOPY is overwritting the free memory pointer (pushed into the 0th space of the memory).

 ```
 2.